Stability estimates for phase retrieval from discrete Gabor measurements: Stability estimates based on the ambiguity function relation

-\end{theorem} \begin{proof} See section \ref{sec:proofs}. \end{proof} \begin{remark} In the preceding pages, we have presented approaches to dealing with time and frequency gaps in signals when doing phase retrieval.
-Unfortunately, it is not so clear how to extend this work to the more general case of time-frequency gaps considered in \cite{Alaifari18a}.
-It is likely that one has to come up with a different approach that allows one to do phase propagation in frequency and time direction simultaneously to actually handle time-frequency gaps. \end{remark} We want to end this section by remarking that from our proof strategy for the frequency result a straight-forward dual version of corollary \ref{cor:bojarovska_all} follows. \begin{corollary} Let $x, \phi \in \bbC^L$ and let $\Delta_\mathrm{freq} \in \set{0,\dots,\lfloor L/2 \rfloor -1}$ be a maximum frequency separation parameter.
-Suppose that $\CF[x]$ has at most $\Delta_\mathrm{freq}$ consecutive zeroes in between two non-zero entries and assume that
+\begin{remark} In the preceding pages, we have presented approaches for phase retrieval for signals with multiple temporal or frequency islands.
+Unfortunately, it is not so clear how to extend this work to the more general case of time-frequency atolls considered in \cite{Alaifari18a,Grohs17}.
+It is likely that one has to come up with a different approach that allows one to do phase propagation in frequency and time direction simultaneously to actually handle time-frequency atolls. \end{remark}